Your day-by-day itinerary

 Today you’ll arrive in Negombo, a modest beach town on the palm-fringed west coast, not far from Colombo.
 During your time in Negombo, you’ll stay in an elegant villa with a swimming pool and gardens.
 The rest of the day is free for you to do as you please; why not relax by the pool with a good book or take a stroll along the beach.
 Alternatively, you can soak up the sights and sounds of the town with your driver.
 Explore the fascinating colonial history, wander through the vibrant bazaar and get a taste of your first authentic Sri Lankan curry!

 This bite-sized trip will take you to Wilpattu, the largest National Park in Sri Lanka.
 This park was closed for a long time during the civil war, but reopened to tourists in 2010.
 It’s the perfect place to head out on an adventurous jeep safari and search for leopards and sloth bears.
 You’ll stay in an atmospheric safari tent and enjoy and evening BBQ at the campfire.
 Afterwards, you’ll head to the historic city of Anuradhapura.
 Here you can amble through the ancient ruins and see the sacred Bodhi tree.

-Elephants in Buddha's Garden
+Temples in Buddha's Garden